Azure/autorest/docs/openapi/howto/archboard_feedback.md

 ## Operation should be LRO

 You will get this feedback if your operation is a Long Running Operation (LRO), and follow the LRO protocol (usually using Location, Operation-Location, etc.).
 Those operations need to be tagged as LRO in the Swagger, as this makes SDK generates a specific return type as a poller.
+For this, use the ["x-ms-long-running-operation"](https://github.com/Azure/autorest/blob/main/docs/extensions/readme.md#x-ms-long-running-operation) option.

 ```json
 "/myservice/subscriptions" :